 Our faculty conduct research in the following areas:

-Dr. Kathleen Bogart: Disability and Social Interaction Lab - Research interests include disability from a social/health psychology perspective, examining others’ attitudes toward disability and the way people with disability adapt to their conditions, manage stigma, and develop disability identity, especially around the psychosocial implications of facial paralysis and facial movement disorders.
+Dr. Kathleen Bogart (Disability and Social Interaction Lab): – Research interests include disability from a social/health psychology perspective, examining others’ attitudes toward disability and the way people with disability adapt to their conditions, manage stigma, and develop disability identity, especially around the psychosocial implications of facial paralysis and rare disorders.
+(Currently accepting students.)

-Dr. Anita Cservenka: Substance Use & Neurocognition (SUN) Lab -Research interests include the effects of adolescent and young adult substance use on neurocognitive functioning, and how personality factors, as well as internalizing and externalizing symptoms are related to substance use.
+Dr. Anita Cservenka (Substance Use & Neurocognition (SUN) Lab) – Research interests include the effects of adolescent and young adult substance use on neurocognitive functioning, and how personality factors, as well as internalizing and externalizing symptoms are related to substance use.
+(Currently accepting students.)

-Dr. David Kerr: Youth Adjustment Lab - Research interests include family influences on adolescent substance abuse, depression, and suicide risk; longitudinal designs; and public health effects of recreational marijuana legalization.
+Dr. David Kerr (Youth Adjustment Lab) – Research interests include family influences on adolescent substance abuse, depression, and suicide risk; longitudinal designs; recreational marijuana legalization.
+(Currently accepting students.)

-Dr. Aurora Sherman: Lifecourse Development Lab - Research interests include gender, gender socialization and health and social relationships across the life span, as well as personality factors in satisfaction with relationship, and the impact of sexualization on psycho-social and cognitive functioning in childhood and adulthood.
+Dr. Aurora Sherman (Lifecourse Development Lab) – Research interests include gender, gender socialization and health and social relationships across the life span, as well as personality factors in satisfaction with relationship, and the impact of sexualization on psycho-social and cognitive functioning in childhood and adulthood.
+(Currently accepting students.)